-Water softener regeneration is the process of flushing the resin bed and replenishing it with fresh sodium ions.
+Water softener regeneration is when a water softener flushes its resin bed and replenishes it with fresh sodium ions.

-Regeneration is a clever process – it means that you don’t have to replace the resin every time it gets saturated with hardness minerals, which would be an expensive business.
+Regeneration has a very important purpose – it means that you don’t have to replace the resin every time it gets saturated with hardness minerals, which would be an expensive business.

-To understand the regeneration process, let’s look at the water softening process itself.
+To understand the regeneration process, we need to first be familiar with the water softening process.

 Eventually, the resin bed becomes depleted of sodium and saturated with calcium and magnesium.
 When this happens, the resin needs to be flushed – removing all the unwanted hardness ions – and replenished with sodium ions.
 This requires regeneration.

-When a water softener regenerates, water is sent through the resin tank, where it lifts the hardness minerals out of the resin bed and flushes them down a drain.
+👨🔧 When a water softener system regenerates, water is sent through the resin tank, where it lifts the hardness minerals out of the resin bed and flushes them down a drain.

 📰 What’s Involved in the Regeneration Process?

-Wondering why on earth it takes a water softener so long to regenerate?
-It’ll probably make more sense when you know just how much is involved in water softener regeneration.
+Wondering why it takes a water softener so long to regenerate?
+It’ll make more sense when you know just how many steps are involved in a water softener regeneration cycle.

 Stage 1: Filling

 In stage 1 of the regeneration cycle, the brine tank fills with water.
 The salt in the brine tank dissolves in this water, creating a brine solution that will be used in the next stage.